amarchen/helloworld-pro-sailfish/README.md

 1. Project structure
 * We follow traditional Qt project structure with main project having two subprojects: src and tests
-* .spec file defines two subpackages:
+* .yaml file (and .spec generated from .yaml) defines two subpackages:
-   * sailfish-app-with-qml-test - contains just the app files.
+   * harbour-helloworld-pro-sailfish - contains just the app files.
 It is something you will submit to app store
-   * sailfish-app-with-qml-test-tests - contains just the test binary and test files.
+   * harbour-helloworld-pro-sailfish-tests - contains just the test binary and test files.
 For development only
-* There is no .yaml file.
-In the current SDK it seems to be impossible to use .yaml with the multiple packages.
-I failed to figure out a way to make it work.
-You should be fine with just .spec though
 * .gitignore in the current project is supposed to be useful too, we try to check in only what's really needed without any local environment details

 2. Code structure
 * Note how tst_....qml files import the main project files.
-When running in device you want to import from final QML location that in this case is `../sailfish-app-with-qml-test/pages` relative from the test project deployment folder.
-When editing test file on desktop QtCreator sure has no idea where the main files are located, so during desktop editing I uncomment `import ../src/pages` line to make QtCreator code completion work.
+When running in device you want to import from final QML location that in this case is `../harbour-helloworld-pro-sailfish/qml/pages` relative from the test project deployment folder.
+When editing test file on desktop QtCreator sure has no idea where the main files are located, so during desktop editing I uncomment `import ../src/qml/pages` line to make QtCreator code completion work.

 3. Further links
-* There are more comments in the tests code and .pro and .spec files too
+* There are more comments in the tests code and .pro and .yaml files too
 * QtQuickTest reference - https://qt-project.org/doc/qt-5.1/qtdoc/qtquick-qtquicktest.html
 * Few still relevant hints about test-driving QML projects can be found in Artem's old presentation at http://www.slideshare.net/AgileArtem/test-driving-qml